 In 2020 we’re close to peak Google.
-In fact the basic concept of internet search from the days of Alta Vista and Lycos is long due for an overhaul (disruption is Silicon Valley speak).
+In fact the basic concept of internet search from the days of Alta Vista and Lycos is long due for an overhaul, or disruption is you insist on Silicon Valley speak.

-Internet search is starting to fail both those who buy ads, thereby funding search engines, and those who use the likes of Google and Bing to find things.
-This may seem like an odd statement to make given that Google is one of the most valuable companies in the world.
+Internet search is starting to fail both those who buy ads, thereby funding search engines, and those who use Google and Bing to find information.
+This may seem like an odd statement given that Google is one of the most valuable companies in the world.
 It’s worth remembering that Yahoo! and MySpace were once ubiquitous.
 Digital lifespans are short.

 Spurious data, spurious ROI